brodieG/ggbg/DEVNOTES.md

 translating your data into graphical objects.
 In `ggplot` these graphical objects are called "grobs", short for Grid Graphical Objects, because they are encoded in a format defined by the `grid` R package.
-In order to create your own geoms you will need to learn how to use `grid`, or how to re-use existing `Geom*` objects to generate grobs suited for your purposes.
+In order to create your own geoms you will need to learn how to use `grid`, or alternatively to re-use existing `Geom*` objects to generate grobs suited for your purposes.
+For example in this package we re-use `GeomRect` for `GeomWaterfall`.

 `Geom*` objects are implemented using `ggproto`, a `ggplot2` specific Object Oriented framework.  `ggproto` is derived from the `proto` R OOP package.

-creating
-the Grid Objects (aka "grobs")

 ## Doc Issues